 - upper compartment with holes to filter press or tamper with holes to press the coffee powder

 put in the filter coffee powder into the upper compartment and place the press over it and level it.

-after 10 minutes, open and you could see that all the water is filtered from the upper compartment. open the lower part and find the decotion collected.
+after 10 minutes, open and you could see that all the water is filtered from the upper compartment. open the lower part and find the decoction collected.

-meanwhile, boil 2 cups milk. add sugar to the cups and measure 1/4 cup decotion into each tumbler.
+meanwhile, boil 2 cups milk. add sugar to the cups and measure 1/4 cup decoction into each tumbler.

 when the milk is boiled, pour the milk into the tumbler.

-transfer the coffee once or twice between tumbler and the cup to get sugar decotion and milk get mixed evenly and also to bring it to a drinkable heat.
+transfer the coffee once or twice between tumbler and the cup to get sugar decoction and milk get mixed evenly and also to bring it to a drinkable heat.

 your authentic filter coffee /kaapi is ready to be served!
 Enjoy it!